demchiva/erstegroup/README.md

 In future, it can be extended and combine more than one product for evaluation.
 It is also possible to track the "consumer basket" for real evaluation of inflation.

+Use path **/combinedResults** for get the combination of account number with amount of product and product description.
-Use path **/combinedProducts** for get the combination of account number with amount of product and product description.
+Use path **/combinedProductsMoreThanAmount?amount={}** for get the combination of account number with amount greater than given parameter of product and product description.

 Example of response body: